 Hoteliers and organizers alike are looking for ways to renew profits, productivity, and overall efficiency in the group events space.
 So, what’s the secret weapon that will propel us toward the future of the industry?

 The future of booking meetings, events and group stays is instant and online—especially for smaller, less complicated requirements.
 We ask our hotelier and organizer clients what challenges they foresee in 2022, and the answers are the same on both sides: low bandwidth for team members, reduced response times from hotels working with limited resources, and a lack of transparency or access to specific hotel information such as pricing and availability.
 Everyone is craving more information and the ability to make faster decisions when booking groups.
 Instant booking would take this even further.

 Hospitality leaders have been trying to solve this forever.
 At Groups360, we’re proud to have crossed that technological threshold before anyone else.
 The key?
 Prioritizing both group organizer and supplier needs in one platform instead of taking a position that favors one side over the other.
 Our instant booking function on the GroupSync marketplace allows hotels to sell rooms and meeting space without the RFP process—24/7, 365 days a year.
 It’s the quickest group booking option available today, and a win-win for hoteliers and organizers.

-Just as consumers buy on Amazon and book direct for leisure travel, we also have to consider how our customers want to consume room nights and space for meetings and events.
-For less complex meetings, we have technology that simplifies booking both rooms and space, easing the planner’s workload and freeing up hotel staff.
-That’s the difference in our approach, which has made us successful in creating technology that helps both sides of the marketplace.
+Just as consumers buy on Amazon and book direct for leisure travel, we also must consider how our customers want to consume room nights and space for meetings and events.
+We have technology that simplifies booking group room blocks and space for less complex meetings, easing the organizer’s workload and freeing up hotel resources.
+That’s the difference in our approach, which has successfully created technology that helps both sides of the marketplace.